sandhya-k/On-boarding-and-Off-boarding-guide/chapter2.md

 Documenting these processes can also help with thinking through the weaknesses of the newsroom.
 If you have an on-boarding process and people feel acquainted with the flow of the newsroom, then you know that your documentation is thorough.
 If you have a process, but people struggle with reading through the documents and it's a huge pain to get people to actually write down things, then maybe it's time to rethink your strategies.

-Another recommendation that was made which isn't necessarily something that one might not think of is city recommendations.
+Another recommendation that was made which isn't necessarily something that one might think of is city recommendations.
 When a person moves to a new city for their job, it can be hard to navigate around the city and find good lunch places or have a good understanding of the layout of the area surrounding the office.
 An easy thing to do for this would be to make a Google map and drop pins on places that the team or newsroom often goes to for lunch and some important transportation points (ex: train or bus).

 In general, documents should live in a central location.
 A good place for this would be a newsroom internal Wiki or a folder on a central server.
-In some cases, such as CMS training or other newsroom processes that people need to get trained on, it might be helpful to have documentation with screenshots of what the screen in the CMS or other software looks like in every step of the process or to have a video to train people.
+In some cases, such as CMS training or other newsroom processes that people need to get trained on, it might be helpful to have documentation with screenshots of what the screen in the CMS or other software looks like in every step of the process.
+Alternatively, one may also have a video to train people.

 ##Off-boarding